 - A tokenization key is a lightweight reusable value that authorizes payment method tokenization.

-- A client token is a single use value that authorizes payment method tokenization, payment method retrieval, and client-side vaulting.
+- A client token is a short-lived value that authorizes payment method tokenization, payment method retrieval, and client-side vaulting.

 |Client Token||Tokenization Key|